 - (1) The States may make Regulations not inconsistent with this Law, for or with respect to any matter that by this Law is required or permitted to be prescribed by Regulations or that is necessary or convenient to be prescribed by Regulations for carrying out or giving effect to this Law. - (2) Regulations made under this Law may contain such transitional, consequential, incidental or supplementary provisions, or such savings, as appear to the States to be necessary or expedient for the purposes of the Regulations.

 43 Orders

-(1) The Chief Minister shall consult the Commission before making any Order under this Law.93
+- (1) The Minister for External Relations shall consult the Commission before making any Order under this Law.
+177 - (2) 178